VictorONN/SMS-blockchain-relay-project/README.md

 - Anyone can set up an sms relay and allow their contacts to transmit sms to their phone, relay then parses payload

--Sms go two ways, for command parsing and message notifications to distributed nodes/relay runners
+- Sms go two ways, for command parsing and message notifications to distributed nodes/relay runners